-When operating linear actuators, there are many specifications users need to understand - Speed, force, current draw, etc., but one element of the linear actuator specification can be tricky to gauge: The noise level.
-The users often won’t know for sure until they run the application with the linear actuators in them to realize the noise level is too high.
-It is possible to return your actuators and replace it with an actuator with a lower noise level, but it will cost you time and money to send the unit back and purchase a new one, it is also possible there is no unit with a lower noise level that would fit into your application.
-This does not mean the user is doomed to bear with the loud mechanical noise generated by the linear actuator forever, there are ways to overcome the noise issue.
-In this article, we will go over several solutions to the mechanical noise problem from linear actuators.
+When operating linear actuators, there are many product specifications which users need to understand.
+Some examples of the actuator specifications that are important may include speed, force, current draw, and dimensions.
+There is however one element of a linear actuator that can be tricky to gauge, the noise level.
+Many users often won’t know for sure the ideal noise levels or restrictions until their application with linear actuators are running to realize the noise level may be too high.
+Although it’s possible to return previous actuators and replace it with another unit for a lower noise of linear actuator, it will require time and resources to send the unit back and purchase a new one.
+In other cases, it may also be possible that there is no unit with a low enough noise level to fit the requirements of certain application.
+Fortunately, there are ways to overcome noise of the actuator that was being used.
+In this article, we will go over several solutions to overcome the loud mechanical noise generated from linear actuators.

 The last thing to look out for on noise from the gearbox is the type of gears the linear actuator uses.
-Typically, metal gears generate more noise, polymer, or plastic gears generate less noise.
-It is possible to replace your gears from metal to plastic, but you need to be very careful when doing that.
-Metal gears are generally used due to its longevity and strong structure, by replacing them with plastic gears, you run the risk of reducing the lifecycle of your unit or even reducing the load capacity of the actuator.
-You should consult with the linear actuators’ manufacturer before making this decision.
+Metal gears would typically generate more noise while polymer or plastic gears generate less noise in comparison.
+It is possible to replace the internal gears of an actuator from metal to plastic, but this kind of procedure would need to be done carefully.
+Metal gears are generally used due to its longevity and strong structure, by replacing them with plastic gears, users would run the risk of reducing the lifecycle of the actuator or even reducing the load capacity.
+We recommend consulting with the direct linear actuators’ manufacturer before making this decision for any products.

 A lot of the noise from a linear actuator comes from the vibration in the actuator housing.
 As the electric motor runs, it causes vibration throughout the body of the linear actuator.
-When that vibration makes contact with a hard surface area, it will generate a lot of noise.
-Therefore, it is a good idea to reduce the surface area making contact with the linear actuator, this will prevent most of the vibration noise.
-If that is not possible, you can also apply some soft material between the actuator housing and the hard surface area to reduce the noise.
+When that vibration makes physical contact with a hard surface area, it will generate a lot of noise as a result.
+Therefore, it is a good idea to reduce the surface area that is making physical contact with the linear actuator as this will prevent most of the vibration noise.
+If that was not possible, users can also consider applying some soft material between the actuator housing and the hard surface area to reduce the linear actuator noise.